 - Why should I choose the KCD instead of other for-sale documentation?
 The KCD prioritizes ease-of-use and simplicity.
 It is not “enterprise class” – meaning that we use small words and expect only 1-2 people to be involved in reviewing it, not a full team of executive staff and lawyers.
 The KCD is designed for CMMC Level 2 and does not try to multi-task for other cybersecurity frameworks.
 We have added real-world examples wherever possible to illustrate best practices, to include partially writing the system security plan for you.
 Finally, this documentation package is battle tested – it is based on the same policies and procedures that we used to pass our CMMC assessment.

 - Can I just download all the templates, leave them as-is, and pass CMMC or NIST SP 800-171?
 No, but we wish it were that easy.
 Using this package will save your organization at least 200 hours of work compared to creating the documents from scratch (that’s an impressive cost saving), but there is still some work left to do.
-Our most successful clients also request an initial block of 20 hours of consulting to customize policies, create a Plan of Action, and demonstrate how to perform Change Management and the Maintenance Checklist.
-We also offer consulting to write your System Security Plan, provide additional training, and help you with separation of duties over time.
+Our most successful clients also request consulting to customize policies, create a Plan of Action, do a first pass on your System Security Plan, and demonstrate how to perform Change Management and the Maintenance Checklist.

 - We don’t use Microsoft 365 for our enclave or information system.
 Will the KCD still work for us?
 Yes.
 The KCD does not assume that you have any specific technology or automation, other than the ability to edit spreadsheets and word documents.
 In almost all cases, it references technologies with non-vendor-specific terms like “file share.”
 It’s easy to modify the policies and procedures to list your specific solutions.
 As a bonus, we have lots of example answers throughout the templates.
 Most of the examples are for a Microsoft 365-based enclave, so if you use that, you can accept the examples without much alteration.
 In short: Yes, any technology is fine!